e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Local GPT](https://github.com/PromtEngineer/localGPT)
-LocalGPT is an open-source initiative that allows you to converse with your documents without compromising your privacy
+LocalGPT is an open-source initiative that allows you to converse with your documents without compromising your privacy.
+Inspired by privateGPT, allows using your own documents as an information source

 <details>

+### Category
+Research, Data analysis, General purpose

 ### Description
 - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private
 - With everything running locally, you can be assured that no data ever leaves your computer
 - Dive into the world of secure, local document interactions with LocalGPT
+- Most of the description on readme is inspired by the original privateGPT
+- Model: Vicuna-7B
+- Using InstructorEmbeddings
+- Both Embeddings as well as LLM will run on GPU.
+It also has CPU support if you do not have a GPU
+- Built with Langchain

 ### Links

 - [GitHub](https://github.com/PromtEngineer/localGPT)
 - [Subreddit](https://www.reddit.com/r/LocalGPT/)
+- [YouTube - LocalGPT: OFFLINE CHAT FOR YOUR FILES [Installation & Code Walkthrough]](https://www.youtube.com/watch?v=MlyoObdIHyo&ab_channel=PromptEngineering)

 </details>

 ## [Loop GPT](https://github.com/farizrahman4u/loopgpt/tree/main)
 A re-implementation of the popular Auto-GPT project as a proper python package, written with modularity and extensibility in mind

  <details>

+### Category
+General purpose

 ### Description
 - Languages: Python